simon-paris/gba.ninja/README.md

 # Build

-Install nodejs and emscripten.
-Ensure that `node` and `emcc` are on your path. `npm install`.
+1. Install nodejs and emscripten (from http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
+2. `npm install`.

-Run `node build --opt` (the `--opt` is production mode) then `webpack`.
-Open `build/index.html`.
+3. Run `node build --opt` (the `--opt` is production mode) with the emscripten sdk enabled.
+4. Run `webpack` with the emscripten sdk NOT enabled.
+5. Open `build/index.html`.

-(Note that emscripten is bundled with and requires a version of node that is older than the minimum required version to run webpack.
-Use an up-to-date version of node to run webpack.)
+**(Note that emscripten is bundled with and requires a version of node that is older than the minimum required version to run webpack.
+The easiest way to deal with this is to have one terminal for emscripten, and another for webpack)**

 ## TODOs
  * Fix frame drop problems
  * Fix bug where audio stops if headphones are unplugged
  * Google Drive sync for save games
  * Touch controls
- * Loading screen
  * Enable frameskip on slow devices
  * Ability to load BIOS
- * Load ROM from URL
+ * UI for loading ROMs from URLs
  * Support for roms in zip files
  * Cache roms in HTML5 FS
  * Mute button (should disable audio emulation)